Am I doing everything I should to solve my Prediabetes?

 It may be recommended to you by your healthcare team that you purchase the OneTouch Ultra 2.
-One reason this happens is that it has the lowest co-pay on most health insurance plans., If you have traditional Medicare Part B, this meter will be 100% covered for you.
+One reason this happens is that it has the lowest co-pay on most health insurance plans.
+If you have traditional Medicare Part B, this meter will be 100% covered for you [as of the writing of this article].
 Even without insurance, this meter costs under $20, and there’s a reason for that.
 This meter is a bit dated, in my opinion.
 The user of this meter has to enter a code on the side of the test strip vial before testing, and that effort has been engineered-out of its competition.
 If it is easy for you to draw a healthy-sized bead of blood when testing, that would be a good thing for users of this meter.
 It does require a larger blood sample to work.
 I like that it can hold or record 500 tests in its memory, and you can buy additional software to more thoroughly track your readings.

 ReliOn Confirm by Wal-Mart

 Another bargain brand of glucose meter, the ReliOn has other advantages, too.
 Not everyone with Prediabetes has insurance coverage for testing, and the cost of the strips used with this device are among the lowest cost I’ve seen (about 40 cents each).
 These test strips do not require the coding that I mentioned above for the OneTouch brand, so that’s easier.
 In my experience, this brand of meter is one that benefits from Control Solution*.
 And while that is not included in the package with the meter, it can be purchased separately for approximately $5.